RebeccaDYQ/Parallel-LevenshteinDistance/README.md

 make
 ./distance-omp

 Current performance: Achieve some speedup if the table has large #col and small #row.
-Bottleneck of performance is the # synchronization (barrier)
-Todos:
+TODO:
-blocking -> to eliminate barrier
+boost the performance of diagonal-major openmp